We figured it out. The best small business working capital is credit cards. No, wait, loans.

 For small business working capital, both credit cards and loans can provide the much-needed capital with your business needs.
 A credit card can take care of the quick short-term requirements for a business, as you can pay the money back quicker.
 If your small business is expanding into something bigger, go for a working capital loan with a low-interest rate.

-If you are looking to manage your business better, you can do it here.
+If you are looking to manage your business better, you can create a free online store on Instamojo.